WICG/manifest-incubations/borderless/explainer.md

 ![Example borderless PWA](./images/borderless-app-with-AWC.png)

 The desire to remove the title bar will be declared within the web app manifest by setting the `display_override` to `borderless`.
-The display_override value will be ignored on unsupported OSs and they will follow the normal display mode hierarchy.
+The `display_override` value will be ignored on unsupported OSs and it will act as a `standalone` window.
+This is because Isolated Web Apps default are not supported to open in `browser` display mode.

 ```
 {